 - Build a strong team of individuals who will serve as staff and volunteers

 - Foster a positive learning environment for our artists and volunteers

 - Produce a fiscally sound organization which can be self-sufficient to support its programming

 - Have fun and promote the arts

 After a long hiatus, Allan rediscovered his love for acting.
 After his performance in the 2015 Truthful Acting Showcase, his desire to explore theater further expanded.
 From that inspired moment, Allan, along with Marco and Samantha DiGeorge, founded Theater On The Edge, where Allan serves as Managing Director.

 Marco DiGeorge’s love for teaching and the arts has led him to the various endeavors he is involved with today, including Co-Founder and Teacher at Truthful Acting Studios, Adjunct Professor with the UCF Film Program, Producer at Doctrine Creative, Host of two actively running podcasts, and one of the founding members and Artistic Director of Theater On The Edge.
-After an amazing experience tackling one of his favorite plays, American Buffalo, Marco is ready to bring a high-level of passion to every play he produces.
+After an amazing experience tackling the first seasons of TOTE, Marco is ready to bring a high-level of passion to every play he directs and produces.
 Marco also enjoys working side-by-side with his amazing wife, Samantha, as she takes on the role of Artistic Designer for the theater.